andrew0x4c/oort/ISA.md

     29 .. .. | mf r9
     be 08 00 | st r14, 8

-See section "Reserved registers" for additional notes.
+See section "Reserved registers" in DESIGN.md for additional notes.

 ### Function calls